craftingcity/The-Known-World/Game Notes/NPCs/High Power/Devils/Devils.md

 - [[Prinkipas]], Maintainer and Arch-Devil of [[Minauros]]

 ### Dukes
 The Dukes are the minor management of Devil-kind.
-The Dukes serve and plot against their Arch-Devils while commanding their lower-devil Vassals.
+The Dukes ride a fine line of serving their Arch-Devils, and plotting against them.
+They are responsible for commanding their lower-devil Vassals.

 ### Vassals
 The Vassals make up the plurality of Devil-kind, being the "upper-working class" of the system.
 They work jobs with which they are content, and largely perform voluntarily, pushing the harder or less pleasing work to their lessers.